AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

-Agora’s Video SDKs make it easy for you to build apps with audio and video streaming that encourage real-time exchanges.

-This page shows the minimum code you need to integrate high-quality, low-latency video function into your app using the video SDK for Android.
+This page shows the minimum code you need to integrate high-quality, low-latency Video Call function into your app using the Video SDK for Android.

 ## Understand the tech

-The following figure shows the basic workflow of integrating Agora video call in the app:
+The following figure shows the workflow you need to integrate into your app in order to achieve Video Call functionality.

 ![](https://web-cdn.agora.io/docs-files/1628835486553)

-To start video call, implement the following steps in your app:
+To start Video Call, implement the following steps in your app:

-**1. Set the role**
+1. **Set the role**

-Both app clients should be set as the host.
+   Set both app clients as the host.

+2. **Request token**

-**2 & 3.
-Retrieve a token**
+3. **Return token**

    A token is the credential that authenticates a user when your app client joins a channel.

-In a test or production environment, your app client retrieves tokens from a server in your app server.
-For this section, you use a temporary token with a validity period of 24 hours that you retrieve from Agora Console.
+   - In a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) for details.
+   - The procedure in this page is to get a temporary token from the Agora Console as an example.

-**4. Join a channel**
+4. **Join a channel**

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**5. Publish and subscribe to audio and video in the channel** After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.
+5. **Publish and subscribe to audio and video in the channel**

+   After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.

 For an app client to join a channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
+- A token: A  temporary token with a validity period of 24 hours.You can get the token from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
 - The channel name: A string that identifies the channel.

 ## Prerequisites